A degeneracy bound for homogeneous topological order: Proof of the theorem

 The two subcollections $Q_{red},Q_{blue}$ give a desired cellulation of the space as follows.
 We merge each simplex and its partner to form a $d$-cell.
 Under this merger, $Q_{red}$ is a collection of topological $d$-balls such that any two different balls do not share a $(d-1)$-face; if they did, $\partial P$ would not have that $(d-1)$-face as a nonzero summand.
 Hence, if we delete a small neighborhood of the $(d-2)$-skeleton of $M''$, $Q_{red}$ becomes a collection of separated balls.
 The same is true for $Q_{blue}$.

 The construction of $Q_{red}$ and $Q_{blue}$ depends on the triangulation of $M$, not on $a$.
 We have completed the existence of the desired cellulation starting with any triangulation of~$M$.
-This completes the proof of the theorem. \end{proof}
+This completes the proof of the theorem in the general case.